South Korea 4 Day Itinerary (Seoul and the DMZ)

 National Folk Museum of Korea

 Adjoining Gyeongbokgung is the National Folk Museum of Korea.
-Theoretically, entry to this is included with your entry to the palace.
-However, it’s actually only open Wednesdays and Saturdays, so we have to make do with a wander around the grounds.
+Theoretically, entry to this is included with your ticket to the palace.
+However, when we visited, it was actually only open on Wednesdays and Saturdays, so we had to make do with a wander around the grounds.
+(Note: It is now open daily).

 National Folk Museum of Korea